nilovelez/quevedo/readme.txt

 `[year]`
 Returns the current year in four-digit format.
 Very useful for copyright notices.

-`[lipsum words=\"200\"]`
+`[lipsum words="200"]`
-Returns a paragraph full of \"Lorem ipsum\" fill text.
-The optional attribute \"words\" defines the number of words, default is 200.
+Returns a paragraph full of "Lorem ipsum" fill text.
+The optional attribute "words" defines the number of words, default is 200.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/quevedo` directory, or install the plugin through the WordPress plugins screen directly
-2. Activate the plugin through the \'Plugins\' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Configure each tool using the corresponding link on the **Tools > Quevedo** side menu

 == Changelog ==